-How to use the NHS COVID Pass to demonstrate your coronavirus (COVID-19) status when travelling abroad and domestically at venues and settings in England.
+How to use the NHS COVID Pass to demonstrate your coronavirus (COVID-19) status when travelling abroad.

 Applies to England

 NHS COVID Pass: what it is and how to get it

 The NHS COVID Pass lets you share your coronavirus (COVID-19) status records in a secure way.

 It allows you to show others the details of your COVID-19 status when travelling abroad to some countries or territories.

 The domestic NHS COVID Pass is no longer available for venues or events to use as a condition of entry